manferlo81/foreach-prop/README.md

 ### some

-*similar to* `Array.prototype.some`*.
+*Similar to* `Array.prototype.some`*.
 It returns whether at least one of the key-value-pairs satisfy the provided callback function.*

 ```javascript
 some(object, function callback(value, key, ...extra) => any, ...extra): boolean;